manlikesolomon/Stock-Price-Anaysis-and-Prediction/README.md

 ## Contributing

 We welcome contributions from the community.
-If you have suggestions, improvements, or additional features you'd like to add to this project, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you have suggestions, improvements, or additional features you'd like to add to this project.

 ## License